gitlabhq/gitlabhq/doc/installation.md

 GitLab does **not** run on Windows and we have no plans of making GitLab compatible.

+## Hardware:

+We recommend to use server with at least 1GB RAM for gitlab instance.

 ## This installation guide created for Debian/Ubuntu and properly tested.

 The installation consists of 6 steps: